gypsydave5/gypsydave5.github.io/_posts/2014-08-09-makers-day-five.md

 a demonstration as well.
 I learned a lot.

 ##Day 4

-Test Driven Developmet (TDD) drops with a bang today as Enrique and Stephen introduce [Rspec][Rspec] and a completely different way of writing code.
+Test Driven Developmet (TDD) drops with a bang today as Enrique and Stephen introduce [RSpec][RSpec] and a completely different way of writing code.
 Really.
-I'd heard of TDD, I'd heard people moan about it or eulogise it -- but I'd not seen it until Enrique started hammering away at Vim on the projector ot create [FizzBuzz] by first defining what the code ought to be doing and then making it do it, then expanding the spec', making the code fail, making the code pass, expanding the spec'... repeat, rinse... it was amazing.
-He hooked it up with the idea of both scientific method and a good doctor washing their hands.
+I'd heard of TDD, I'd heard people moan about or praise it -- but I'd not seen it until Enrique started hammering away at Vim on the projector to create [FizzBuzz] by first defining what the code ought to be doing and then making it do it, then expanding the spec', making the code fail, making the code pass, expanding the spec'... repeat, rinse... it was amazing.
+He hooked it up with the idea of both the scientific method and a good doctor washing their hands.
 And it made sense -- declaring where you're going and then getting there, rather than just blindly, messily, hacking around until something drops out.